-The ELA and Math MCAS testing are required of ALL sophomore students.
-Students in the class of 2010 and all future classes must pass a science MCAS.
+The ELA and Math MCAS testing are required of all sophomore students.
+All students must also pass a science MCAS exam.
 This will be administered during their freshman year.
 Students who transfer to HHS in grades 11 or 12 and have not passed the English and Math MCAS tests will be tested at the next scheduled session.
 Students who transfer to HHS in grades 10, 11, or 12 and have not passed a science MCAS test will be required to pass one before graduation.